shyn-wang/opus/README.md

 `Addressing fluke losses`

 Given the self-correcting nature of the algorithm, even if a user chooses against an era or composer they are generally inclined to favour in numerous consecutive fluke matchups, the algorithm ensures it still has opportunities to recover in rating and end the test as a top-ranked preference.
 As previously explained, the category in question will continue to appear in future matchups, where an upset win is likely to trigger a large rating swing and thereby provide it with subsequent chances to prove itself.

-In instances where fluke losses occur in isolated cases throughout a test for strongly preferred eras or composers, both the category's rating and probability weight are high enough such that the effects of individual losses (even upsets) are insignificant.

 `Addressing fluke wins`